sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 - Development teams have access to modern development tools needed to keep pace with industry best practices.

-##### Internal IT services
+#### Internal IM/IT services

-IITB serves as a stewart of IT in ESDC and has embedded IT expertise in program areas (since it has moved to DevOps and Product Management).
+IITB serves as a steward of IM/IT in ESDC and has embedded expertise in program areas (since it has moved to DevOps and Product Management).
-As a stewart, IITB provides ESDC Programs and their employees with the following services:
+As a steward, IITB provides ESDC Programs and their employees with the following services:

-- Corporate services (hardware and software support)
+- Corporate Services (hardware and software support)
-- Cyber security
+- Cyber Security
-- Technology architecture
+- Technology Architecture
-- Development teams
+- Development Teams
 - Technology Infrastructure Management

+Corporate Services includes the establishment and promotion of a sound Information Management (IM) structure and culture.
+Information is seen/viewed/treated as a corporate asset and managed through a centralized Records Management System where information is easily searchable, secure and not duplicated.

+Modern up-to-date IT equipment is provisioned to employees in a quick and timely manner, and evergreening is following a 4-year refresh timeline at most.

-ESDC employees are able to work from anywhere (TODO: validate measure with trends)
+ESDC employees are able to work from anywhere (TODO: validate measure with trends).
+Collaboration platforms are easily accessible and linked between each other to provide a Digital Workspace experience.

 #### Strong Culture of Learning